nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/fw_update.rst

 To enable this feature, set the configuration options ``CONFIG_MCUBOOT_DOWNGRADE_PREVENTION`` and ``CONFIG_BOOT_UPGRADE_ONLY`` for the MCUboot image.

-To assign a semantic version number to your application, pass the version string into the :kconfig:option:`CONFIG_MCUBOOT_IMAGE_VERSION` option for the application:
+To assign a semantic version number to your application, pass the version string into the :kconfig:option:`CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION` option for the application:

 .. code-block:: console

-   CONFIG_MCUBOOT_IMAGE_VERSION="0.1.2+3"
+   CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION="0.1.2+3"

 See the `Semantic versioning`_ webpage or :doc:`mcuboot:imgtool` for details on version syntax.